National Council Members Page

 (The South West Flotilla)

-NCM’s Report Area Meeting at St Austell 16th May 2026
+National Council Member’s Report to No 4 Area Meeting at Roche 16th May 2026

-We had a NC meeting at the end of April, an AMC meeting a week ago and a Future Governance WG meeting last Wednesday so as usual I’ll give a very brief precis of the major topics as I’m sure you will have gleaned most of it from either the Semaphore publications or the very efficient grapevine.
+We had an NC meeting at the end of April, an AMC meeting a week ago, and a Future Governance WG meeting last Wednesday, so, as usual, I’ll give a very brief précis of the major topics, as I’m sure you will have gleaned most of it from either the Semaphore publications or the very efficient grapevine.

-GS Bill Oliphant is leaving to work in Saudi Arabia, Sara Field who for most of us was the main point of contact in CO is leaving to join RNRMC, Sarah Bewley the comms wizard has left to join SSAFA although she is being contracted to cover a couple of tasks, and Tracie Brodie whom many of you won’t know was engaged as Grants Co-ordinator has decided it’s not for her.
+GS Bill Oliphant is leaving to work in Saudi Arabia; Sara Field, who for most of us was the main point of contact in CO, is leaving to join RNRMC; Sarah Bewley, the comms wizard, has left to join SSAFA, although she is being contracted to cover a couple of tasks; and Tracie Brodie, whom many of you won’t know, was engaged as Grants Co‑ordinator but has decided it’s not for her.

-Overall our 75th Anniversary year was quite successful.
-The investment fund managers performance was again poor, and our funds have now been moved to a more stable arrangement.
-Although we set a budget deficit of £250k for the year the actual deficit was only £117k.
-The AvN 25 rugby match made a £4k loss but the Charty Concert made a healthy profit of £24.6k.
+Overall, our 75th Anniversary year was quite successful.
+The investment fund managers’ performance was again poor, and our funds have now been moved to a more stable arrangement.
+Although we set a budget deficit of £250k for the year, the actual deficit was only £117k.
+The AvsN 25 rugby match made a £4k loss, but the Charity Concert made a healthy profit of £24.6k.

-As those of us that were there can testify, this years AvN was much better with a fantastic Bar right behind our seats quite capable of coping with the 1000 RNA members, the ticket allocation was all sold well ahead of the game, and Millies raffle made over £6k.
+As those of us who were there can testify, this year’s AvsN was much better, with a fantastic bar right behind our seats, quite capable of coping with the 1,000 RNA members.
+The ticket allocation was all sold well ahead of the game, and Millie’s raffle made over £6k.

 Jon Everett supported the orphaned trainees at Raleigh over the Easter leave period.
-You may recall this started a few years ago when one of our Liskeard Mentors Jerry Fleming discovered that the oversees trainees and those with no family home to go to were virtually shut in a box only to be opened when the staff returned from Christmas leave.
-He and his wife Lynne utilised the Minibus and took them out and about over the Christmas period.
+You may recall this started a few years ago when one of our Liskeard Mentors, Jerry Fleming, discovered that the overseas trainees and those with no family home to go to were virtually shut in a box, only to be opened when the staff returned from Christmas leave.
+He and his wife Lynne utilised the minibus and took them out and about over the Christmas period.
 It is disappointing that the Navy still hasn’t found a way of entertaining them during leave periods.

-Branch returns have been significantly better this year with 90% received and accepted on time.
-Slight problem with 3 from our area, now resolved.
-As many of you know I have been the Treasurer for Liskeard Branch for the last 25 years I was horrified to read in the NC minutes that the £2992.78 error that RNRMC had against Liskeard Branch had now been rectified by GSO and RNRMC.
-Well as someone who once spent some 16 hours pouring over accounts in order to find a 1p discrepancy I am sure I would have spotted an error of that magnitude.
-Once my blood pressure dropped sufficiently to remove the threat of a whole body explosion and I was able to convince my heart that I hadn’t just broken the 1 minute mile barrier I managed to email the GSO to say what the … it transpired that RNRMC had incorrectly credited the sum to the general fund as coming from Liskeard on closing, it should in fact have been RNA Whitstable which closed last year.
+Branch returns have been significantly better this year, with 90% received and accepted on time.
+Slight problem with three from our area, now resolved.
+As many of you know, I have been the Treasurer for Liskeard Branch for the last 25 years.
+I was horrified to read in the NC minutes that the £2,992.78 error that RNRMC had against Liskeard Branch had now been rectified by GSO and RNRMC.
+Well, as someone who once spent some 16 hours pouring over accounts in order to find a 1p discrepancy, I am sure I would have spotted an error of that magnitude.
+Once my blood pressure dropped sufficiently to remove the threat of a whole‑body explosion, and I was able to convince my heart that I hadn’t just broken the one‑minute mile barrier, I managed to email the GSO to say “What the…?”
+It transpired that RNRMC had incorrectly credited the sum to the general fund as coming from Liskeard on closing; it should, in fact, have been RNA Whitstable, which closed last year.

-Congratulations to our 2 standard bearers from Plymouth Branch Lee Perry and Cheryl Allen finishing 1st and 2nd respectively in the novice category.
+Congratulations to our two standard bearers from Plymouth Branch, Lee Perry and Cheryl Allen, finishing 1st and 2nd respectively in the novice category.

 On a sad note, our minibus has been reallocated to Wales.
-I fought hard to get one for us in the first place and collected it when it was new and subsequently looked after it for many years, in fact Mark and I had polishing competitions to see who could get the best shine on it.
-It is worth discussing at future Branch meetings should we purchase our own second hand one for the area bearing in mind on going Tax, insurance and servicing costs.
+I fought hard to get one for us in the first place and collected it when it was new, subsequently looking after it for many years.
+In fact, Mark and I had polishing competitions to see who could get the best shine on it.
+It is worth discussing at future Branch meetings whether we should purchase our own second‑hand one for the area, bearing in mind ongoing tax, insurance, and servicing costs.
 Perhaps we could then discuss it at the next area meeting in September.

 It has been a successful and busy 75th anniversary year.